Chart Color Schemes

 Maryville features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 64.7% of all households, including 24.9% couples with children, 28.3% couples without children, and 10.2% single parent families.
-Non-family households comprise the remaining 35.3%, with lone person households at 26.3% and group households comprising 8.3%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Non-family households account for the remaining 35.3%, with lone person households at 26.3% and group households comprising 8.3%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households